tomdoughty/nhsuk.base-application/README.md

 ### Build
 Building the web application will automatically run `npm install && npm run build`.
+An incremental build is used so that these commands are only run if relevant files are modified, e.g. `main.scss` is modified.
+The commands can be forced to run by a Rebuild in Visual Studio or running `dotnet --no-incremental` if using the CLI.

 The `npm install` command installs all NPM dependencies listed within the `package.json`.